DesenTao/baty.net-hugo/content/social.md

 type: page
 ---

-Here's where I can be found on social media.

-## <i class="fa fa-twitter" aria-hidden="true"></i> Twitter

-I mostly just cross-post my [microblog](/micro) posts so it might be redundant.
-Feel free to @ or DM me though.

-<a href="https://twitter.com/jackbaty/" rel="me">@jackbaty</a> on Twitter

-## <i class="fa fa-flickr" aria-hidden="true"></i> Flickr
+Want to follow me on social media or other platforms?
+Please do!

+## My weblogs and other publishing experiments

+- [baty.net](https://www.baty.net/) - You're soaking in it
+- [micro.baty.net](https://micro.baty.net/) - My Microblog published with [Micro.blog](https://micro.blog/)
+- [jack.baty.net](https://jack.baty.net/) - When I think I want to move to WordPress I just post a few things here
+- [tilde.club/~jbaty](http://tilde.club/~jbaty) - because nostalgia is strong and Paul Ford is my hero

+## Photography

+- [SmugMug](https://jackbaty.smugmug.com/) - Where I organize albums and store things
-I've been posting photos to Flickr since forever.
-It's still the best photo sharing service, even though it's fallen out of favor in recent years.
+- [Flickr](https://flickr.com/photos/jbaty/) - I've been posting photos to Flickr since forever.
+Flickr is still the best photo sharing service, even though it's fallen out of favor in recent years.

-<a href="https://flickr.com/photos/jbaty" rel="me">My Flickr</a>

-## <i class="fa fa-instagram" aria-hidden="true"></i> Instagram

-I only reluctantly post photos on Instagram.
-I don't like that they only allow posting using their own app.
-The API is limited and exclusionary.
-Still, it's where everyone lives these days.

-<a href="https://instagram.com/mrjackbaty" rel="me">mrjackbaty</a> on Instagram

-## <i class="fa fa-list-alt" aria-hidden="true"></i> Micro.blog

-Micro.blog is "a timeline and publishing platform for the open web" created by [Manton Reece](http://www.manton.org/).
-It's a great idea.
-[Micro.blog](https://micro.blog).
-I pull my other social feeds into it.

-<a href="https://micro.blog/jack" rel="me">@jack</a> on Micro.blog
+- [Instagram](https://instagram.com/mrjackbaty) - I've stopped posting to Instagram because of the pervasive ads and horrible feed algorithm

+## Social media

+- [@jackbaty](https://twitter.com/jackbaty) on Twitter.
+I read more on Twitter than I post, but feel free to @ or DM me there.
+- [Letterboxd](https://letterboxd.com/jackbaty) is where I track and rate the movies I watch
+- [Jackbaty](https://www.facebook.com/jackbaty) on Facebook.
+I'm still on Facebook but I don't go there.